guyunxiang/template-cg/README.md

-# cg line project template
+# cg-template project

 ---

-This template is used by [nowa init](https://github.com/nowa-webpack/nowa-init).
+This template is build by [nowa init](https://github.com/nowa-webpack/nowa-init).

 ## Usage